top of page

 More detailed explanation.

-As crochet work tends to twist to the right or left, sometimes you need to adjust position of the round marker (the beginning of the round).
-When you finish the current round and notice that marker moves right, you need to work one stitch into the first st of the next round and move the round marker behind the last worked stitch.
+As crochet work tends to twist to the right or left, sometimes you need to adjust the position of the round marker (the beginning of the round).
+When you finish the current round and notice that the marker moves right, you need to work one stitch into the first st of the next round and move the round marker behind the last worked stitch.
 So the 2nd st of the next round becomes the first now.

-In some patterns it is clearly stated “work 1 shift stitch now”.
+In some patterns, it is clearly stated: “Work 1 shift stitch now”.
 In other patterns it is not included in the description of rounds but stated that you have to keep work symmetrical or keep the marker straight.

 FAQ